DDoS/Cadre/README.md

 Start the server using `start.sh`.
 Use `stop.sh` if you need to stop the server when it's running in the background.

 The server should be available at the host's LAN address on port `21110`.
-You can run Expo on the same host as Affiche, or a different one.
+You can run Expo on the same host as Affiche or a different one.

 So far Expo only supports local filesystem collections.
 You can run the service on your photo NAS, or on a Raspberry Pi with an SMB share where you can copy your favorite photos.